-This information will help you prepare for your epidural steroid injections at Memorial Sloan Kettering (MSK).
+This information will help you prepare for your epidural steroid injection at Memorial Sloan Kettering (MSK).

-The individual bones in your back are separated by rubbery cushions called discs.
-If a disc bulges it can irritate and inflame your spinal nerves.
-The irritation and inflamed nerves cause back and nerve pain.
+Your vertebrae (the individual bones in your back) are separated by rubbery cushions called discs.
+If a disc bulges (moves out of place), it can irritate and inflame your spinal nerves.
+This causes back and nerve pain.
 A steroid injection can help to decrease nerve inflammation, which may help to reduce your pain.

 1 Week Before Your Procedure

 You may need to stop taking some medications before your procedure.
 We have included some common examples below.

 - If you take medication to thin your blood, ask the doctor who prescribes it for you when to stop taking it.
 Some examples are warfarin (Coumadin®), dalteparin (Fragmin®), heparin, tinzaparin (Innohep®), enoxaparin (Lovenox®), clopidogrel (Plavix®), and cilostazol (Pletal®).

 - If you take insulin or other medications for diabetes, you may need to change the dose.
 Ask the doctor who prescribes your diabetes medications what you should do the morning of your procedure.